amss-stat/RmvLMM/README.md

 ### 1. Input Data Format
 Before running the analysis, ensure your data follows these formats:

-*Note: `RmvLMM` is designed to be compatible with standard GWAS pipelines.
+*Note: `RmvLMM` package is designed to be compatible with standard GWAS pipelines.
 Upstream tasks such as quality control and sample/SNP splitting are ideally performed using tools like `PLINK` before loading matrices into `R`.*

 **Phenotype Matrix (`Y`)**: $N \times D$ matrix of quantitative traits.
 | ID | Trait_1 | Trait_2 | ... | Trait_D |